dheimy00/modules-infra-ecs-fargate-aws/README.md

 - Secrets can be stored in AWS Secrets Manager or Systems Manager Parameter Store
 - The `valueFrom` should be the full ARN of the secret
 - Secrets are available as environment variables in the container

-### Network Load Balancer
-- NLB uses TCP protocol by default
-- Health check protocol can be HTTP, HTTPS, or TCP
-- For HTTP/HTTPS health checks, path and matcher are required
-- For TCP health checks, only port and protocol are used

 ### Auto Scaling
 - CPU and memory-based auto scaling are enabled by default